 When booked for speaking engagements, sports speakers reignite the passion in their audiences through the passion they have for sports.
-A difficult career to embark on, becoming a professional sports person requires endless passion to put in the hours for training, maintain injuries and take on competition.
+A difficult career to embark on, becoming a professional sportsperson requires endless passion to put in the hours for training, maintain injuries and take on the competition.

 Having achieved 14 caps for England and the Premiership title with his club, Ugo has not forgotten where his career started, and regularly supports grassroots rugby.
 Most recently, he presented the award for the Gallagher Rugby Club of the Season.

-Performing to the maximum of your ability is the goal for many, and in a business environment, is can be the key to improved productivity, profitability, and positive employees.
-Achieving sustainable peak performance yields long lasting results and can be done with the support of an expert.
+Performing to the maximum of your ability is the goal for many, and in a business environment, it can be the key to improved productivity, profitability, and positive employees.
+Achieving sustainable peak performance yields long-lasting results and can be done with the support of an expert.

 It goes without saying that professional athletes master the art of peak performance to secure the best results in their sport.
 Sharing their knowledge with audiences, sports speakers transfer their experiences from the track to the boardroom to assist others in their journey to peak performance.